The Early Signs of Diabetes You Can’t Ignore

 Nearly a quarter of Americans with diabetes are undiagnosed.
 Are you one of them?

-Daniel Cox had been studying diabetes for 40 years when he woke up one night with its classic symptoms.
+Daniel Cox had been studying diabetes for 40 years when he woke up one night with classic symptoms of diabetes.

-“Not only did I find myself getting up in the night more often to use the bathroom, but all of a sudden I was drinking a lot of water,” says Cox, 71 (at the time, he was 60), who holds a Ph.D. in clinical psychology and is a professor in the department of medicine and the department of psychiatry at the University of Virginia.
+“Not only did I find myself getting up in the night more often to use the bathroom, but all of a sudden I was drinking a lot of water,” says Cox, who holds a Ph.D. in clinical psychology and is a professor in the department of medicine and the department of psychiatry at the University of Virginia.

 That’s when it hit him.
 “I rolled over to my wife and said, ‘I’ve got diabetes,’” he recalls.